m2ym/optima/README.md

 To do so, you need to use a specific quasiquote reader, for example [fare-quasiquote](http://cliki.net/fare-quasiquote) , loading fare-quasiquote-optima system, because there is no standard expanded form for quasiquote expressions.

 Define Constructor Patterns
 ---------------------------

 You can define your own constructor patterns by using the `OPTIMA.CORE` package.
 First, define a data structure for the constructor pattern.

     (defstruct (my-cons-pattern (:include constructor-pattern)
                                 (:constructor make-cons-pattern (car-pattern cdr-pattern
                                                                  &aux (subpatterns (list car-pattern
                                                                                          cdr-pattern))))))

-    (defun cons-pattern-car-pattern (pattern)
-      (first (constructor-pattern-subpatterns pattern)))

-    (defun cons-pattern-cdr-pattern (pattern)
-      (second (constructor-pattern-subpatterns pattern)))

 Note that you must keep `SUBPATTERNS` of the constructor pattern in sync so that optima can take care of them.